mithildabhi/Black-Jack-Card-Games/README.md

 # 🃏 Blackjack Game - Python CLI

-A simple command-line Blackjack game where the user and computer take random turns and play to reach 21 without busting.

 ## 📋 Description

 This is a basic implementation of the Blackjack card game (also known as 21) using Python.
 The game lets a user and a computer take random turns.
 Each tries to get as close to 21 as possible without going over ("busting").
 The game includes initial blackjack detection, turn-based card drawing ("hit" or "skip"), and win/lose logic.